 CWP invests over $2000 in each trainee in both hard costs and internal resources.
 We fundraise all year long to support the program and make it possible for more trained Teaching Artists to enter the field annually.
 The fee offsets the cost of materials, space and expert facilitators we use in the workshops.
 Payment is expected upon acceptance into the program.
 Payment must be complete by the start of the program, unless a payment plan agreement is made, and is non-refundable.

-Financial Assistance is available.
+Scholarships are available based on financial need.
 If you believe that you qualify for consideration, please submit a one-page request letter.
 Explain why you qualify and describe what your participation will bring to the training.
 All scholarship requests should be included with your application.

 Are there any other training dates?

 We offer a variety of electives on both weekdays and weekends throughout the training on select topics.
-We collaborate with Wingspan Arts, DreamYard Project, The Center for Arts Education, National Dance Institute, Carnegie Hall, Brooklyn Arts Council, Marquis Studios, Teachers & Writers Collaborative, amongst others.
-Because of these partnerships we are very pleased to be able to offer special electives on various subjects, which include but are not limited to Trauma-Informed Facilitation, Alternative Populations, Creative Writing, Universal Design for Learning, Visual & Performance Arts, Teaching for ELLs, Teaching for Social Justice and many more.
+We collaborate with DreamYard Project, The Center for Arts Education, National Dance Institute, Brooklyn Arts Council, Marquis Studios, and Teachers & Writers Collaborative, amongst others Because of these partnerships we are very pleased to be able to offer special electives on various subjects, which include but are not limited to Trauma-Informed Facilitation, Alternative Populations, Creative Writing, Universal Design for Learning, Visual & Performance Arts, Teaching for ELLs, Teaching for Social Justice and many more.
 Dates will be announced once confirmed.
 These additional opportunities may function as make-up hours if you had to miss one of the Saturday trainings.
 Keep in mind that you may only miss two of the mandatory Saturday trainings and still complete the program.

 Besides CWP, are there opportunities to mentor with other arts-in-education organizations?